ActianCorp/actian-code-samples/jdbc/database_procedure/README.md

         sql airdb < create_airline_insert_data.sql

-_The remaining instructions assumes that your database name is `demodb`.
+_The remaining instructions assume that your database name is `demodb`.
 If you are using a different database, use that name accordingly._

 ### Remaining steps that apply to any database situation from the above actions